marina32/coms6998-midterm.github.io/index.md

 ## 2.2 Neural Networks and Deep Learning Algorithms
 ### 2.2.1 Input and Output
+They used sample sizes of 300,000 points for training and 60,000 points for validation.
 For the input of the network, they use the parameter matrix

 ![image](https://user-images.githubusercontent.com/55861244/100696806-66d55280-3362-11eb-8388-0aab654bbb96.png)